even4void/aliquote/content/post/vim-lsp.md

 }
 ```

 It works quite well in practice, especially for Rust, Haskell and Python.
-For the later, I need to dig on to understand why it doesn't use [mypy](https://github.com/Richardk2n/mypy-ls) or [memestra](https://github.com/QuantStack/pyls-memestra) (and isort, etc.) altogether right out of the box, though.
-I suspect the bug is caused by memestra.[^1] For the time being, I use [formatter.nvim](https://github.com/mhartington/formatter.nvim) as a fixer to format on save.
-There's a `formatCommand=` setting in `pylsp.setup`, but I think it's just for Lua `vim.lsp.buf.formatting()`.
-I don't want to use ALE after disabling its LSP functionalities, since it's apparently possible to managa evrything from within `lspconfig`.
-I should note, however, that [diagnostic-languageserver]https://github.com/iamcco/diagnostic-languageserver) may be a [better option](https://github.com/neovim/nvim-lspconfig/issues/903#issuecomment-843820972).
+When I first drafted this blog post, it was not working so great for Python buffers.
+I needed to read on to understand why it doesn't use [mypy](https://github.com/Richardk2n/mypy-ls) or [memestra](https://github.com/QuantStack/pyls-memestra) (and isort, etc.) altogether right out of the box.
+Upon inspecting LSP log, it happens the bug is probably caused by memestra.[^1]

+For the time being, I use [formatter.nvim](https://github.com/mhartington/formatter.nvim) as a fixer to format on save.
+I ended up configuring both black and isort for Python buffers.
+It's quite easy, since you only to pass two functions for Python filetype, it's just that it looks a bit more verbose than other plugin like ALE or [Neoformat](https://github.com/sbdchd/neoformat).
+Moreover, my `,w=` mapping (which calls Lua's `vim.lsp.buf.formatting_sync(nil, 100)` under the hood) can be used to format on line.
+I don't want to use ALE after disabling its LSP functionalities, since it's apparently possible to manage everything from within `lspconfig`.
+I should note, however, that [diagnostic-languageserver](https://github.com/iamcco/diagnostic-languageserver) may be a [better option](https://github.com/neovim/nvim-lspconfig/issues/903#issuecomment-843820972).

 Note that this is a temporary setup, while I'm getting familiar with the LSP ecosystem in Neovim.
 I keep trying plugins here and there to see how best to enhance the LSP experience while keeping a minimal setup and without impairing Neovim startup time.
 The very first time, I added [lspsaga](https://github.com/glepnir/lspsaga.nvim) to my set of plugins, but I didn't like it very much.